 Blast from the past: Young people learn to connect heritage, modernity and personal identity

 A new report from Children in Scotland’s Heritage Hunters project shows how it has helped connect children and young people with the past, emphasising the significance to modern life and personal identity.
-But the end of project report, Heritage is Something That Defines You, also reveals a gap in engaging teenagers and young adults with museums and galleries.
+But the end of project report also reveals a gap in engaging teenagers and young adults with museums and galleries.

 The children and young people-led project, Heritage Hunters, took place in 2019 and was built on the foundations of Article 31 of the UNCRC which states that children have the right to freely participate in cultural life and the arts.